Yes. All facilities used for the production and distribution of cannabis are required to obtain a building permit prior to construction.

 There are two ways to request information from the Regional District:

-Since the majority of all of the Regional District’s information is available through routine channels, you should always start by making an informal request.
+Since the majority of the Regional District’s information is available through routine channels, you should start by making an informal request.
 To do this, contact the department that you think might have the information you are looking for.

 Formal FOI Requests: